wsxjs/wsxjs/docs/wiki/2025-07-15-cicd-strategy.md

-# CI/CD Strategy for WSX Framework
+# CI/CD Strategy for WSXJS

 ## Overview
-This document outlines the Continuous Integration and Continuous Deployment strategy for the WSX Framework monorepo using pnpm workspaces.
+This document outlines the Continuous Integration and Continuous Deployment strategy for the WSXJS monorepo using pnpm workspaces.

 ## Repository Structure
 ```